 Identification Details

-Identification details verify the identity of both notary and signer.
-They include the notary’s name, commission number, and expiration date, as well as the signer’s full name.
+Identification details verify the identity of both the notary and the signer.
+They include the notary’s name, commission number, expiration date, and the signer’s full name.
 These details confirm each party’s eligibility in the notarization.

 Statement of Fact